philipa18/BlackJackCL/README.md

 less, the Ace will be worth 11.
 Otherwise, the Ace will be worth 1, since a value of 11 would cause the player to bust.)
 After receiving his or her initial cards, the player can choose to do the following:
-- Hit- The player is dealt another card
+- Hit: The player is dealt another card
-- Stand- The player takes no more cards.
+- Stand: The player takes no more cards.
 Once the player stands, the dealer then reveals his or her second card and plays the hand according to the ‘Dealer behavior’ section below.
-- Double down- The player increases his or her bet up to 100% and must draw exactly one more card, then stand.
+- Double down: The player increases his or her bet up to 100% and must draw exactly one more card, then stand.
 Can only be used after the player has received his or her first two cards.
 ---